 Our dietitian will review your child’s dieting history, current meal planning, eating behaviors, and diet progression following surgery.
 The dietician will work with your adolescent to develop a plan to change his or her current diet in preparation for surgery.
 Dietary changes may include eliminating high calorie beverages such as sweet tea, regular soda, and juice from the diet; reducing fast food consumption; eating three meals a day with no meal skipping; taking a daily multivitamin; and using a food journal.

 Several tests are needed to complete the medical evaluation.
 Tests can be completed at Duke Raleigh Hospital or Duke Regional Hospital, or your child’s surgeon can order the tests at a location that is convenient to your family.

-These procedures are performed to identify signs of gastrointestinal concerns such as acid reflux, GERD, hernias or ulcers.
-A solution of barium is digested during the barium swallow which enables X-ray images to view the upper portion of the digestive tract.
+These procedures are performed to identify signs of gastrointestinal concerns such as acid reflux, GERD, hernias, or ulcers.
+A solution of barium is digested during the barium swallow, which enables X-ray images to view the upper portion of the digestive tract.
 During an endoscopy, a lighted tube is passed through the mouth and down the throat.
-A camera on its tip allows access to images of the inside of the esophagus, stomach and parts of the small intestine.
+A camera on its tip allows the doctor to view the inside of the esophagus, stomach, and parts of the small intestine.

-A variety of tests are performed to screen for medical conditions including diabetes, high cholesterol and thyroid disorders, assess the body's chemical balance and metabolism, such as iron and folate levels, as well as possible vitamin deficiencies.
+A variety of tests are performed to screen for medical conditions such as diabetes, high cholesterol, and thyroid disorders, and to assess the body's chemical balance and metabolism, such as iron and folate levels, as well as possible vitamin deficiencies.

 A sleep study may be necessary if your child has been diagnosed with sleep apnea.
 Additional studies may be ordered if previous tests and the medical evaluation uncover a history of heart disease, kidney disorders, or lung problems.